Omni Calculator logo

 Now suppose you wanted to calculate the force of a double-acting cylinder with the same characteristics and a 5 mm rod diameter.
 In that case, additionally, you should select "double-acting" as the cylinder type and type 5 mm in the "Rod diameter (d)" box.
 The outward stroke force should be the same, and the return stroke force should be 777.5 N.

-🙋 The calculator's advanced mode allows you to consider the friction force as a percentage loss.
+🙋 The calculator will allow you to consider the friction force as a percentage loss.
+Just enter its value in a "Friction decrease" field.

 What is a stroke in a pneumatic cylinder?